 * They were acquitted – found not guilty – by a judge or jury of the drug crime they were charged with.

 If you plead guilty or are found guilty of a drug crime by a judge or jury you will not be able to get your arrest record expunged.

 Learn more about expunging a drug possession arrest in Harris County.

 Call Our Former Houston Prosecutor for a Free Initial Consultation

-Lisa Shapiro Strauss is a former prosecutor who has been defending individuals against assault and drug crimes charges for over 15 years.
+Lisa Shapiro Strauss is a former prosecutor who has been defending individuals against assault and drug crimes charges for 25 years.
 Her unique experience enables her to anticipate how judges and juries may approach drug cases.
 She can evaluate your situation from every angle to determine the best course of action.

 She has in-depth knowledge of proper police procedures.
 She can determine if police had probable cause to search your home, your body or your car during a drug arrest.
 She will also review search warrants to determine their validity.
 When she uncovers improprieties, she fights hard to have illegal evidence suppressed and charges dismissed.